DEK11/MoreNLP/README.md

 # MoreNLP
 Capabilities of StanfordNLP and OpenNLP on Spark

 This project for me to learn some NLP concepts and learn how text analytics works.

-Install StanfordNLP, OpenNLP and Lucene
+The data set is an kaggle dataset.